 It doesn’t have to be complicated

 Being mindful is what it sounds like.
 Taking time to focus on the present, being intentional and thoughtful about where you are and how you are feeling.
 Trying to center your thoughts and be in the moment.
 Sounds simple, but it takes work, especially now when concerns about what the future holds feel so pressing.
 Mindful activities can help.
-“Mindfulness isn’t complicated,” says Jill Emanuele, PhD, a clinical psychologist at the Child Mind Institute.
+“Mindfulness isn’t complicated,” says Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
 Here are some simple activities she recommends:

 - Squeeze Muscles: Starting at your toes, pick one muscle and squeeze it tight.
 Count to five.
 Release, and notice how your body changes.
 Repeat exercise moving up your body.